The Ultimate In Birding Tours

 NORTHERN ARGENTINA: OVERVIEW

-Birdquest’s Northern Argentina birding tours explore the less-visited but much more bird-rich northern half of this great birding destination.
-Our ultimate Northern Argentina tour provides the most comprehensive level of coverage (no other tour matches ours) and produces an extraordinary list of regional specialities as we visit a series of localities in the northern Andes of Argentina, the Chaco and the wonderful Iberá marshes.
+Birdquest’s Northern Argentina birding tours explore the less-visited but more species-rich northern half of this great birding destination.
+Our Northern Argentina tour concentrates on the area’s endemics and near-endemics, as well as some regional specialities that are much easier to see there, as we visit a series of localities in the Argentine Andes, the Chaco and the wonderful Iberá Marshes.

 Justly famed for its enormous range of impressive scenery, Northern Argentina also offers one of South America’s greatest birding experiences.
 In the west the mighty, snow-capped Andean peaks tower over remote puna grasslands, thorn deserts clad in columnar cacti and flower-strewn valleys.
 The luxuriant ‘yungas’ cloudforests of the Andean slopes give way to the arid thorny plains and palm savanna of the ‘Chaco’ and to vast flat grasslands, the traditional home of the gaucho.
 If one travels still further to the east, beyond the mighty Rio Paraná, one comes to the myriad of lakes and marshes that make up the famous Iberá wetlands.

-In addition to the many specialities, a wide variety of rheas, tinamous, seriemas, waterbirds, raptors, guans, parrots, cuckoos, hummingbirds, puffbirds, woodpeckers, woodcreepers, antbirds, tapaculos, tyrant-flycatchers, finches, tanagers and icterids, and an unrivalled selection of ovenbirds with evocative names (miners, earthcreepers, cinclodes, horneros, cacholotes, spinetails, canasteros, thornbirds and foliage-gleaners), ensure a bird list of a quantity and quality hard to equal.
+In addition to the many specialities, a wide variety of rheas, tinamous, seriemas, waterbirds, raptors, guans, parrots, cuckoos, hummingbirds, puffbirds, woodpeckers, woodcreepers, antbirds, tapaculos, tyrant-flycatchers, finches, tanagers and icterids, and an unrivalled selection of ovenbirds with evocative names (miners, earthcreepers, cinclodes, horneros, cacholotes, spinetails, canasteros and thornbirds), ensure a bird list of a quantity and quality hard to equal.

-This is a truly superb birding tour, with the most comprehensive itinerary available in Northwest Argentina, providing the opportunity to see a great variety of species including numerous little-known endemics and other specialities.
+This is a truly superb birding tour, providing the opportunity to see a great variety of species including numerous little-known endemics and other specialities.
 Magnificent scenery, good food, superb wines, comfortable accommodations and mostly excellent road conditions make travelling through Northern Argentina a wonderful and unforgettable experience.
-Our journey takes us through some of the least known areas of Argentina, where we can enjoy warm hospitality, good food and comfortable lodgings.
+Our journey takes us through some of the least-known areas of Argentina, where we can enjoy warm hospitality, good food and comfortable lodgings.

-Our journey through Northwest Argentina starts at San Miguel de Tucumán, our gateway to the magnificent Andes of Tucumán, Salta and Jujuy.
-Here we shall explore high puna tussock grasslands and cactus deserts, as well as other Andean habitats, which have on offer some little-known endemic or near-endemic specialities, many of which are rare and little-known, including Moreno’s Ground-Dove, the macaw-like Burrowing Parrot, Wedge-tailed Hillstar, Rock and Buff-breasted Earthcreepers, Scribble-tailed, Steinbach’s and Maquis Canasteros, the striking White-browed Tapaculo, the chunky White-throated Cacholote, Sandy Gallito, Rufous-throated Dipper, Brown-backed Mockingbird, Rufous-bellied Saltator, Tucumán Mountain-Finch, Red-backed Sierra-Finch, Citron-headed and Monte Yellow-Finches, Short-tailed Finch and the striking and very localized endemic Yellow-striped Brushfinch.
+Our journey through Northern Argentina starts at San Miguel de Tucumán, our gateway to the magnificent Andes of the provinces of Tucumán, Salta and Jujuy.
+Here we shall explore high puna tussock grasslands and cactus deserts, as well as other Andean habitats.
+These have on offer some little-known endemic or near-endemic specialities, many of which are rare and little-known, including Moreno’s Ground Dove, the macaw-like Burrowing Parrot, Chaco Puffbird, Rock and Buff-breasted Earthcreepers, Scribble-tailed, Steinbach’s and Maquis Canasteros, the chunky White-throated Cacholote, the striking White-browed Tapaculo, Zimmer’s Tapaculo, Sandy Gallito, Rufous-throated Dipper, Rufous-bellied Mountain Tanager (formerly Rufous-bellied Saltator), Tucuman Mountain Finch, Monte Yellow Finch and the striking and very localized Yellow-striped Brushfinch.
 There will be many other great birds as well, ranging from the magnificent Andean Condor to Torrent Duck.

-In the yungas cloudforests and high altitude alder forests above Salta we will be looking for such interesting species as the rare Red-faced Guan, the spectacular Lyre-tailed Nightjar, Rothschild’s Swift, Spot-breasted Thornbird, Rufous-capped Antshrike, Plumbeous Tyrant, Rusty Flowerpiercer and Fulvous-headed Brushfinch.
+In the yungas cloudforests and high-altitude alder forests above Salta, we will be looking for such interesting species as the rare Red-faced Guan, the spectacular Lyre-tailed Nightjar, Rothschild’s Swift, Spot-breasted Thornbird, the Andean form of the Rufous-capped Antshrike (sometimes split as Marcapata Antshrike), Plumbeous Tyrant, Rusty Flowerpiercer and Fulvous-headed Brushfinch.

-Our final Andean birding will take place in the exuberant cloudforests of Calilegua National Park where a suite of special birds includes Yungas Dove, Tucuman Amazon, Yungas Screech Owl, White-throated Antpitta and the spectacular Giant Antshrike (the largest of all the antbirds).
+Our final Andean birding will take place in the exuberant cloudforests of Calilegua National Park where a suite of special birds includes Yungas Dove, Tucuman Amazon, Yungas Pygmy Owl, Yungas Screech Owl, White-throated Antpitta, Yungas Manakin and the spectacular Giant Antshrike (the largest of all the antbirds).

-During the optional extension to Northeast Argentina we explore the wonderful but little known Iberá marshes in Corrientes province, paralleled on the continent only by the Brazilian Pantanal or the Venezuelan Llanos.
-Here both the density and the diversity of waterbirds and raptors have to be seen to be believed and the rich local avifauna includes some rare and threatened tyrant-flycatchers, seedeaters and icterids, such as Strange-tailed Tyrant, Black-and-white Monjita, Tawny-bellied, Dark-throated, Marsh, Rufous-rumped and Chestnut Seedeaters, and the endangered Saffron-cowled Blackbird and Yellow Cardinal.
+Finally, we explore the wonderful but little-known Iberá Marshes in Corrientes province, paralleled on the continent only by the Brazilian Pantanal or the Venezuelan Llanos.
+Here both the density and the diversity of waterbirds and raptors have to be seen to be believed and the rich local avifauna includes some rare and often threatened specialities, such as Strange-tailed Tyrant, Black-and-white Monjita, Tawny-bellied, Dark-throated, Marsh, Rufous-rumped, Chestnut and ‘Ibera’ Seedeaters and Yellow Cardinal.
+Around the town of Posadas, we will be wanting to see the endangered Saffron-cowled Blackbird and the strange Sickle-winged Nightjar.

 Birdquest has operated Northern Argentina birding tours since 1989.

 Iguazu Falls Extension Option: We can easily arrange for you to visit these truly spectacular (indeed awesome!) falls before or after the tour, should you so wish.
 There are no birds at Iguazu that we do not see during other Birdquest tours, and the birding there is restricted by park opening hours.
-However, we can arrange for a local bird guide if you would be interested in birding there.
-Iguazu is a bird-rich area.
+However, we can usually arrange for a local bird guide if you would be interested in birding during your visit.
 Please contact us at the time of booking if you are interested in visiting the falls.

-Accommodation & Road Transport: The hotels/lodges are of a good or medium standard throughout (a few are at the simpler end of the scale).
-Road transport is by small coach or minibus (passenger van) and 4×4 vehicles.
-Roads are mostly good but sometimes unsurfaced and rough in some areas.
+Accommodation & Road Transport: The hotels/lodges are of a good or medium standard throughout.
+Road transport is by minibus/passenger van and 4×4 vehicles.
+Roads are mostly good but unsurfaced in some areas.

-Walking: The walking effort during our Northern Argentina tour is easy for the most part, but there are some moderate grade walks (a few at higher altitudes in Northwest Argentina may be more demanding if you are not fit).
+Walking: The walking effort during our Northern Argentina tour is easy for the most part, but there are some moderate-grade walks.

-Climate: Rather variable.
-Temperatures will range from warm or hot at lower altitudes to cool or even cold at higher altitudes.
-Sunshine is likely to alternate with overcast conditions and we are likely to experience some rain (or even snow at higher altitudes).
+Climate: Temperatures will range from warm or hot at lower altitudes to cool at higher altitudes.
+Sunshine is likely to alternate with overcast conditions and we are likely to experience some rain.

 Bird Photography: Opportunities during our Northern Argentina tour are quite good.